Tarleton ranks 7th in WAC

 Misty Wilson, the head coach of the women’s basketball team, gave some insight on her thoughts about the season as well as what the team thinks of the 7th place prediction.

 Wilson said, “[I’m ready for] The opportunity to get these girls back on the court and in some games.
 It has been a challenging time for everyone, and when one of your greatest passions is ripped away from you, the challenge becomes even greater.
 I am ready for these players to be back in their element, feel a tremendous excitement, energy and emotions of a basketball game.
-Additionally, the inaugural Division I season brings a great deal of excitement to Tarleton State.
-Being the first sport to compete athletically at the Division I level with the fall sports being pushed back introduces a whole new level of pride.
-Along with men’s basketball, I am looking forward to kicking off Division I athletics at Tarleton State. “
+Additionally, the inaugural DI season brings a great deal of excitement to Tarleton State.
+Being the first sport to compete athletically at the DI level with the fall sports being pushed back introduces a whole new level of pride.
+Along with men’s basketball, I am looking forward to kicking off DI athletics at Tarleton. “

 Nov.
 25 is the Texans’ first preseason game.
 All the emotions and passion with not being able to play in so long should be on display this season.
 The preseason has been different this year amongst COVID-19 and presents new challenges.

 Wilson has stated that they are taking every precaution possible and ready to kick off the season.

 “We have really encouraged our players to have the mindset of controlling what they can control.
 I will praise our players in saying they have done a great job in making choices that have protected our little bubble from COVID-19.
 Really stressing the importance of wearing a mask, washing their hands, and doing our part behind the scenes of sanitizing the balls, locker room, and all other equipment after practices has helped keep us healthy as we approach the competition season,” Wilson said.
 “Our new AD Chris Reisman has been vital to our prep as well in helping schedule our COVID tests and consistently outlining the everchanging COVID protocol so that we are informed and prepared.”